rynr/architecture/0004-workflows-need-to-be-fast.md

-# 4. The workflow to make a release needs to be fast
+# 4. Workflows need to be fast

 Date: 2018-05-18